The City of Ravensberg, Southern Territory, Present Day

 Puzzled, Martin glanced down at the elderly seamstress.
 “I thought I saw him around last week?”

-"Aye, you did.
+“Aye, you did.
 But he didn't show up two days ago and I haven't seen him since.
-I was always under the impression, Master Martin," she looked at him pointedly, "that half-elves were a dependable sort."
+I was always under the impression, Master Martin,” she shot him a pointed look from beneath her narrow white brows, “that half-elves were a dependable sort.”

 With a deft movement of her wrinkled, limber fingers, she snapped the thread and tied off the knot.
 “There now, you're all done.”